nimra471/OpenLane/docs/source/flow_tutorial.rst

 ============
 OpenLane is an automated RTL-GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, Klayout and a number of custom scripts for design exploration and optimization.
 The flow performs full ASIC implementation steps from RTL all the way down to GDSII.

-You will learn how to set up and run the OpenLane flow from RTL to GDSII and generate a DRC, LVS clean layout.
+You will learn how to set up and run the OpenLane flow from RTL-GDSII and generate a DRC, LVS clean layout.

 Getting Started
 ----------------